altumguides/altumguides.github.io/index.md

   - Otherwise, Remember the index number so that you can resume progress using the navigation bar.
   - Always submit a response before going to the next subject.
 This will prevent missing responses.
   - Make sure to record your time in the time sheet every time you start working.
-  - Don't hesitate to reach out to me when you have any concerns.
+  - Don't hesitate to reach out to me when you are uncertain of anything.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTgzNTI2NzQsLTE0MzM2MTYwMzRdfQ
+eyJoaXN0b3J5IjpbLTE1MjgwNzc5OTUsLTE0MzM2MTYwMzRdfQ
 ==
 -->